starpeace-project/starpeace-client-website/README.md

 ## Roadmap

-Development and gameplay roadmap can be found on the [Starpeace Community Development website](https://starpeaceproject.com/).
+Development and gameplay roadmap can be found in [RELEASE.md](./RELEASE.md).

 ## Security Vulnerabilities